 How can you get rid of ‘Mixed Contents’ SSL error?

 - First, the simplest way is to enclose the implicit content with HTTPS (needs coding).

-- Make the use of relative URL.
-With this in hand, the page will be having a HTTPS resource if it gets loaded on the HTTPS.
+- Make the use of a relative URL.
+With this in hand, the page will be having an HTTPS resource if it gets loaded on the HTTPS.

 - Last but not least; test the website frequently.
-As people will not prefer to buy from a websites throws browser errors on SSL security.
-Frequent testing will help your to solve the error on real time.
+As people will not prefer to buy from websites throws browser errors on SSL security.
+Frequent testing will help you to solve the error in real-time.

 See Also: ERR_SSL_PROTOCOL_ERROR in Google Chrome